jhin93/Jhin93/README.md

 </a>

 During my time at CLOVirtualFashion,
-I contributed to both front-end development and blockchain solutions to enhance the company’s services and protect customer assets.
+I contributed to front-end development and blockchain solutions to enhance the company’s services and protect customer assets.
 My key achievements include:

 #### Front-End Development:
 Developed and implemented the 'Order' feature in the 'CONNECT' back-office platform, streamlining the order management process by simplifying and organizing order occurrences.
 Optimized the main service using Google Chrome’s 'Lighthouse' tool, improving performance and accessibility scores to over 80 in these categories through bug fixes and code refactoring.